 The Rwandan genocide could have been prevented.

 The early warning signs were clear.
 UNAMIR troops were already on the ground in Rwanda, though with inadequate training and material support.
 But in a failure of political will, the U.S., the U.K., the U.N.
 Secretariat and the U.N.
 Security Council refused to act to prevent or stop the genocide.
-At least 500,000 people perished.
+At least 500,000 and probably 800,000 people perished.